HomeProgrammesExercise & Sport ScienceNew Zealand Certificate in Exercise

 Practicum

-Practicum hours in this programme refer to student time with their client independent.
+Practicum hours in this programme refer to student time with their clients.
 Learners complete time logs for all practicum activity and complete reflective journals on their client management.
 Learners are required to participate in group discussion on their journal entries and client interaction experiences.

 Timetable

-Your personalised timetable will be available just prior to classes starting, and will comprise a commitment of:
+Your personalised timetable will be available just prior to classes starting, and typically comprise a commitment of:

-• 240 hours of lecturer supported learning (Monday - Friday tutorials, workshops and practical sessions)
+• 240 hours of lecturer supported learning (Currently Tuesday-Thursday tutorials, workshops and practical sessions)

 • 335 hours of self-directed learning (your own time spent on research and study to complete your written assignments)